I'm going to be completely honest here: I sometimes avoid telling people that I'm a travel blogger when I first meet them.

 Branded content is essentially another form of advertising or advertorial content.
 But I count it separately since it's not passive income – when I run sponsored posts or participate in a sponsored social media campaign, I write 100% of the content myself.

 I’m really picky about what branded content I will agree to run these days (my audience always comes first!!), and turn 99% of it down.
-In fact, in 2019, it accounted for a really tiny portion of my income, and I only said yes to the posts that I was really passionate about (like this one).
+In fact, in 2022, it accounted for a really tiny portion of my income (just a little over 1%!), and I only said yes to the jobs that I was really passionate about.

 How much?
 This one varies a lot, since it totally depends on what kind of offers I get each month (and which of those offers I accept – which isn't many).
-I purposefully set my prices really high.
-In 2019, if you average it out, I made just over $200 per month – but actually only did about half a dozen sponsored things on my blog and social channels.
+I purposefully set my prices pretty high.
+In 2022, if you average it out, I made just over $260 per month – but actually only did a handful of sponsored things on my social channels.

 I launched my first course in 2015 and my second in 2017.
 They were originally sold through Travel Blog Success, but moved over to Teachable in 2018.